dsuyu1/workflows-and-agents-with-langgraph/README.md

     # and used the state's ticket_text to give the ticket a classification
     return {"classification": classification}
 ```
 In summary, the LLM takes the text from the ticket and determines a classification for the ticket.
+True to the nature of nodes, that is all this first function does.